rushills/ask-the-book/content/blog/lazy-project-manager.md

 https://www.goodreads.com/book/show/10146502-the-lazy-project-manager?from_search=true&from_srp=true&qid=uUXFRKt1pY&rank=1

-You can ask your questions to the books yourself with tema-editor.app
+You can ask your questions to books with [tema-editor.app](https://wwww.tema-editor.app)

 # References